×

 • Operational efficiencies

-Reverse-engineer your cash flow to identify the actions needed to hit your targets and maintain sufficient runway.
-Scenario budgeting not only shows that you’ve considered various market conditions but also demonstrates that you have solid plans for each potential outcome.
+Reverse-engineer your cash flow to identify the actions needed to hit your targets and hold sufficient runway.
+Scenario budgeting shows investors you’ve weighed multiple market conditions and have a plan for each outcome.

 “The long-term survival of your company depends on it [knowing unit economics].” – Efrat Kasznik, President of Foresight Valuation Group

-A great example of this in action is TechGrow, a B2B SaaS provider.
-By cutting its CAC by 40% through focused marketing and account-based strategies, they successfully secured a $5 million Series A funding round.
+A clear example is TechGrow, a B2B SaaS provider.
+By cutting CAC by 40% through focused marketing and account-based strategies, they secured a $5 million Series A round.

-When your metrics highlight the need for change, consider these strategies:
+When your metrics call for change, consider these moves:

-• Optimize Channels: For example, a SaaS startup was able to cut its CAC by 35% by shifting its focus from paid ads to content marketing, which also improved lead quality.
+• Optimize Channels: One SaaS startup cut CAC by 35% by shifting from paid ads to content marketing, which also improved lead quality.

-• Improve Retention: FitLife reduced churn from 12% to 7% by rolling out personalized plans tailored to their customers’ needs.
+• Improve Retention: FitLife reduced churn from 12% to 7% by rolling out personalized plans tailored to customer needs.

 “Metrics are the lifeblood of your fundraising efforts.
 They serve as the quantitative evidence that validates your business model, market demand, and operational efficiency.” – Vaibhav Totuka, Qubit